 Spring onion.
 This is optional as raw onion can be polarising, especially for children!
 If you're not using spring onion then you could add a few fresh herbs such a parsley, chives or dill.

 Seasoning.
-Just add pepper when you mix the pâté, and taste to see if you want to add salt at the end.
-You may not need extra salt, especially if you use tuna in brine.
+Just add pepper when you mix the pâté, and taste to see if you need some salt at the end.
+You may not need more salt, especially if you use tuna in brine.

 Variations